marlonbernardes/tripmind/docs/DEVELOPMENT_PROMPT.md

 - Wait for user confirmation that it works

 **Step C: Request Commit**
-- After user confirms the change works, ask if they want to commit
+- After user confirms the change works, ask if they want to: commit, have already commited or if there's an issue.
-- Suggest a commit message
 - Wait for user to confirm the commit is done

 **Step D: Repeat**
-- Only after commit confirmation, move to the next task
+- Only after the prev confirmation, move to the next task
 - If user reports issues, debug and fix before continuing

 #### 4. **Update Project Status**